Inner autoequivalences in general and those of monoidal categories in particular: Isotropy and two-dimensional density

 Any representable $\DD\op\to\cat{Cat}$ is continuous, so that the corresponding opposite pseudofunctor $\DD\to\cat{Cat}\op$ is cocontinuous.
 As the Yoneda embedding is local equivalence, (i) implies that the composite

 is a local equivalence.

 (iii) is just a rephrasing of (ii), so that (ii) and (iii) are equivalent.
-The same holds for (iv), as unwinding definitions we see that $A$ being the $\DD(F(-),A)$-weighted colimit of $F$ amounts to saying that there is an equivalence that is pseudonatural in $B$.
+The same holds for (iv), as unwinding definitions we see that (iv) amounts to saying that sending $f\colon A\to B$ to $\DD(F-,A)\xrightarrow{\DD(\id,f)}\DD(F-,B)$ gives an equivalence that is pseudonatural in $B$: this implies (iii) and is clearly implied by (ii).